industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 ## Configure IE Flow Creator

-- After we created the Data Service Adatper we are now going to configure the actual simulation, which is publishing data onto the databus.
+- After we created the Data Service adatper we are now going to configure the actual simulation, which is publishing data onto the databus.

 ### Import Flow

-- First open the IE Flow Creator application and open the 'burger menue' in the top right cornern.
+- First open the IE Flow Creator application and open the 'burger menu' in the top right corner.

 - Select 'Import' or you use the shortcut 'ctrl-i'.